 Have your air conditioning system checked ASAP

 Proactively servicing your home’s A/C equipment will help avoid a failure on the hottest summer days, when your air conditioner is functioning at top capacity 24/7 for weeks and months.
-During a proactive maintenance call, an expert AC technician can usually prevent an emergency by finding troubles and replacing parts before they go out, and cleaning and tuning the system so it is ready to keep you cool all summer when its needed the most.
+During a proactive maintenance call, an expert AC technician can usually prevent an emergency by finding troubles and replacing parts before they go out, and getting an ac tune up so it is ready to keep you cool all summer when its needed the most.

 Wear loose, lightweight fabric, especially when you’re going outdoors.
 Avoid wearing dark colors, specifically black fabrics, since dark colors retain heat.
 The color white is a better choice since it reflects the sun.
 It also helps to purchase a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and don’t layer clothing.